Opportunities for Young Men – Camps

 The cost for the camp is $575 which includes all activities for the week, transport and food at Venturelodge.
 Boys are advised to bring their lunch with them on the Monday, as the bus will make a lunch stop en route to Ohakune.

 It is important that student's camps are paid in full before his camp departs.
 Payments can be made in instalments on the Parent Portal which has been loaded onto your son's account at the start of the year.
 Cheques made payable to Auckland Grammar School can be paid directly to the Finance Office.
 All consent forms should also be taken to the Finance Office.

-All of these activities involve some degree of risk - this is what makes them challenging and educational.
+All of these activities involve some degree of risk, which is what makes them challenging and educational.
 The activities are run by qualified, professional outdoor instructors and safety is their prime concern at all times.
 A full risk management process has been carried out for each activity.
-Each class will be accompanied by at least two Auckland Grammar School staff, and four reliable Form 7 students.
+Each class will be accompanied by at least two Auckland Grammar School staff, and four Form 7 students.